-Although he normally did not enjoy films which show children or infants in danger, Gene Siskel gave this movie a "thumbs up" while Roger Ebert hated the movie and told Siskel he should be ashamed of himself.
+Although he normally did not enjoy films which show children or infants in danger, Gene Siskel gave this movie a "thumbs up" while Roger Ebert disliked the movie and told Siskel he should be ashamed of himself.
 Their sharp disagreement has since become a popular Internet video.

 This was the first film of John Hughes' three picture fifty-million-dollar contract with Fox, which produced Baby Day's Out, 'Miracle On 34th Street', and 'Home Alone 3 (1998), all of which were box office failures.